knightzac19/NodeJS-ArkService/README.md

 ```
 Config verification finished!
 Player DB....
-Save Done...
-Loading Steam...
 Caching Steam Info...
 Profiles are done updating!
-Bans are done updating!
+Steam bans are done updating!
-Time to start:  4s
+Time to start:  2s
-Tribes....
+Setting up Tribes...
 Ark Query Server Up At http://:::8081
 ```

-You can also just clone this repo and run **npm install** and then run **node index.js** and you will get the same result.
+~~You can also just clone this repo and run **npm install** and then run **node index.js** and you will get the same result.~~ I've converted the module to be an exported module now, you can no longer just "run" this by itself.
+Granted if you feel the need to, you can just call the startServer() function inside of index after you clone and it should in theory run the same.

 ## Setup